federgraph/trimm-420-data-format-delphi/README.md

 ## Relative Values

-It should be convenient to specify the Trimm data for your boat, but you need to know how.
+It should be convenient for the users to specify the Trimm data for their boats.

+Ok, I admit that it is currently *convenient* only if you know how.

 When I say convenient, I mean two things: